 They drop new collections on the site more frequently than four times per year, making them a fast fashion brand.

-On top of that, Meshki’s messaging is all about female empowerment.
-On its contrived About page, it states: ‘The Meshki girl is empowered, confident and fashion savvy‘.
-Yet sustainable fashion rating platform Good On You says Meshki provides ‘insufficient relevant information about how it reduces its impact on people, the planet or animals’.
+- Sustainable fashion rating platform Good On You says Meshki provides ‘insufficient relevant information about how it reduces its impact on people, the planet or animals’.
 This makes me wonder how the women in their supply chain feel about their own empowerment (or lack of it), and how much of an impact all that exporting has on the environment.

-This snippet is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.
+This post is part of a larger guide to UK fast fashion brands, which goes into more detail about the issues with fast fashion, why it will never be sustainable, and how to make your wardrobe more sustainable.